 Having produced a magazine, I'm keenly aware of the non-writing time involved in self-publishing.
 I am, therefore, laser-focused on traditional publishing.
 Considering the new stress agents face in an already demanding profession, I'm pleased to offer 20% - 25% - 25%.
 It's high time for a raise, in any case.
 My intent is not to undercut other writers or set a new precedent.
 I consider it a sort of nonconformity tax on the unique work I'm bound to produce, and feel certain it will pay dividends in the long run.
 Courage -- a primary ingredient of competence -- should always be rewarded.

-Only three agents have requested the full manuscript.
-All of the requests were made several months ago, before the raise offered above, and when the drafts were still formative.
-Nevertheless, each rejection came slowly, with many compliments.
+Only five agents have requested the full manuscript.
+Nearly all the requests were made more than six months ago, when the drafts were still formative.
+Nevertheless, each rejection included many compliments.
 Perhaps you agree that original work requires a high degree of polish to bring everything into focus.
-It has taken me more than a year to properly edit this unusual work.
+It has taken more than a year to properly edit this unusual story.